kagaim/Jasmin/README.md

 #### [View Demo](http://bit.ly/demo_jasmin "Jasmin WP theme demo")

+The sample images in the demo preview are courtesy of [Pixabay](https://pixabay.com).

 ##### Thank you for browsing by, for any questions or comments or feedback, I would love to hear from you through this project's Issues tab.